MrKoshens/EZW-Crypto/README.md

 	•	Entropy Test: Measures the randomness of the encrypted image data.
 High entropy (close to 8 for grayscale images) indicates a high degree of unpredictability.
 	•	NPCR (Number of Pixels Change Rate) and UACI (Unified Average Changing Intensity): Evaluate the sensitivity of the encryption to small changes in the input image, ensuring that minor modifications result in significant differences in encrypted output.
 	•	Key Sensitivity Test: Verifies that small changes in the encryption key lead to vastly different encrypted outputs, ensuring that even minor key discrepancies prevent successful decryption.
+References

+	•	Shapiro, J. M. (1993).
+Embedded image coding using zerotrees of wavelet coefficients.
+	•	Rivest, R. L., Shamir, A., Adleman, L. (1978).
+A method for obtaining digital signatures and public-key cryptosystems.

 License